KongGal/Modmail-docker/README.md

   - Docker
   - Docker-compose
+  - Git

-Both must be installed prior to setting up Modmail-docker Find a guide on how to setup docker and docker-compose for your distribution
+all 3 must be installed prior to setting up Modmail-docker Find a guide on how to setup docker, docker-compose and GIT for your distribution

 ### Quality of life
 Add a alias to your .bashrc